China Economic Review Interview

 Fiona Devine: Extremely important.
-As you know we have seven centers around the world and the Shanghai and Dubai offices are our most successful and we really do see these two centers as critical to our success.
+As you know we have seven centres around the world and the Shanghai and Dubai offices are our most successful and we really do see these two centres as critical to our success.

 So the Shanghai enter is very important to us.
 We largely recruit Chinese nationals that work for international companies to do the Global MBA and we imagine that will be the case with the Global Executive MBA.

-MBA News: What is the goal for the MBS centers in the next few years?
+MBA News: What is the goal for the MBS centres in the next few years?